SaadiSave/dev-containers/README.md

 1. Once container is running with your desired configuration, do: \
 `podman generate kube [container-name] > [filename].yml`
-2. This file can be used to instantiate a pod either with `kubectl` or `podman`, vastly reducing repetition.
+2. This file can be used to instantiate a pod either with `kubectl` (in your production environment) or `podman`, vastly reducing repetition.
 3. To instantiate using podman, run: `podman play kube [filename].yml`

+## An important note

+Remember, it's Fedora: a full blown Linux distro.
+So you can add whatever software you need using `dnf`.
+Anything that does not require a systemctl daemon should run.
+Keep in mind that the entrypoint shell is `zsh`, not `bash`.
+Happy Developing!